 A prosthetic artist uses design, casting, sculpting and moulding techniques to create prosthetic appliances.
 They also glue appliances to an actor’s skin/face and colour with specialist makeup products.

-The prosthetic artist will be on set to apply and colour larger and more complex designs, as well as being there to remove it all at the end of the day.
-However, smaller and more simple pieces (like small scars or cuts) may be made by a prosthetic artist, but sent to the production for the makeup team to then apply on set.
+A prosthetic artist will most likely be on set to apply and colour the larger and more complex designs, as well as being there to remove it all at the end of the day.
+However, smaller and more simple pieces (like small scars or cuts) may be sent to the production for the makeup team to then apply.

-A prosthetic artist will largely be based in a workshop, be it at home or in a business premise.
-They could work alone, freelance or be permanently employed as part of a larger team.
+Most prosthetic artists work in a workshop, be it at home or in a business premise.
+They could work alone, running their own workshop, or be permanently employed as part of a larger team.

 What Can You Achieve With Prosthetic Makeup?

-- Make an actor look like another person.
-For example, Gary Oldman was completely transformed into Winston Churchill for the film Darkest Hour (2017).
+- Make an actor look like another person – for example, Gary Oldman was transformed into Winston Churchill for the film Darkest Hour (2017).
 A more extreme example is John Hurt as Joseph Merrick in The Elephant Man (1980).

 - Add weight to an actor.

-- Create injuries and wounds.
-Any injury can be made from a prosthetic, including effects like bullet wounds, bites, broken limbs, burns, cuts and old scars.
-Likewise, stitches, autopsy closures and bloody guts pulled from stomachs can all be achieved.
+- Create injuries and wounds – any injury can be made from a prosthetic, including bullet wounds, bites, broken limbs, burns, cuts, and old scars.
+Likewise, stitches, autopsy closures and bloody guts pulled from stomachs are all achievable.